Erika’s BRCA 2 Previvor Breast Cancer Story

 What did you have to do before the mastectomy?

 I met with both of them separately to talk about what their approach would be, particularly with Dr. Choi.
-We met over three or four times, one time for me to get comfortable with her, another time for her to do some preliminary photos.
-Then the third time to actually go in and pick out the implants that I was going to use for the actual surgery.
+We met over 3 or 4 times — 1 time for me to get comfortable with her, another time for her to do some preliminary photos, and then the third time to actually go in and pick out the implants that I was going to use for the actual surgery.

-There’s silicone, there’s saline, there’s round, there’s teardrop, there’s textured, non-textured, but in addition to that there’s a lot of pre-op work that you have to do.
+There’s silicone, there’s saline, there’s round, there’s teardrop, and there’s textured and non-textured.
+In addition to that, there’s a lot of pre-op work that you have to do.

 I had both a mammogram and an MRI the month before the surgery, just to make sure there were actually no signs of cancer there.